PREPARING OUR LEADERS WHO TRANSFORM OUR PROFESSION

 THE HAWAII ARCHITECTURAL FOUNDATION SCHOLARSHIP

 Funded by HAF and administered by HAF and AIA Honolulu, this need-based scholarship is open to Hawaii residents enrolled in a NAAB-accredited architecture program.
-Each recipient was awarded $4,000 to further their studies and future in architecture.
+Each recipient is awarded $4,000 to further their studies and future in architecture.

-Congratulations to Jessica Aellen, the 2025 MArch Award of Merit recipient!
-Check out Jessica's presentation, "A Shelter for Homeless Teenagers in Waimanalo"
+Congratulations to Noah Larson, the 2026 MArch Award of Merit recipient!
+Check out Noah's presentation, "Fragment and Fold: A Pedestrian Market Park for Lahaina"

 Up to three awards are given each year to students graduating from the Doctoral program (DArch) at the University of Hawaii at Manoa School of Architecture.
 These awards are judged by current HAF board members during the students’ final presentations.
 The following awards were given: